-- Ø We held initial discussions with the FDA to design a development plan. - Ø Acetadote was granted orphan drug status in October 2001, which provides for seven years of marketing exclusivity from date of marketing approval. - Ø We submitted our NDA in July 2002. - Ø We submitted a complete response to FDA initial review questions in July 2003. - \emptyset We received FDA marketing approval for Acetadote in January 2004 for the treatment of acetaminophen overdose. - Ø Acetadote was launched in June 2004. - Ø Early in 2006, the FDA-approved revised labeling for the product, which included an expanded indication for dosing in pediatric patients. - Ø In 2008, FDA approved revised labeling for the product, which included additional safety data from a post-marketing study.
+- Ø We held initial discussions with the FDA to design a development plan. - Ø Acetadote was granted orphan drug status in October 2001, which provides for seven years of marketing exclusivity from the date of marketing approval. - Ø We submitted our NDA in July 2002. - Ø We submitted a complete response to FDA initial review questions in July 2003.

+- Ø We received FDA marketing approval for Acetadote in January 2004 for the treatment of acetaminophen overdose. - Ø Acetadote was launched in June 2004. - Ø Early in 2006, the FDA approved revised labeling for the product, which included an expanded indication for dosing in pediatric patients. - Ø In 2008, the FDA approved further revised labeling for the product, which included additional safety data from a post-marketing study.

 In connection with the FDA's approval of Acetadote, we committed to certain post-marketing activities for the product.
-Our first phase IV commitment (pediatric) was completed and accepted by the FDA in August 2006.
+Our first phase IV commitment (pediatric) was completed and accepted by the FDA in December 2004.
+Our second phase IV commitment (clinical) was completed and accepted by the FDA in August 2006.
 We completed our third and final phase IV commitment (manufacturing) for Acetadote in 2007 and have submitted the appropriate documentation to the FDA for review.
 We are also supporting a number of studies to explore other potential indications for the product.